su-ntu-ctp/6m-software-module5-entry-test/README.md

 ## Submission

 - You could submit by zipping up the project folder, place it on a public google drive, and submit the URL to NTU Survey Portal, or
-- Submit a github url if you have knowledge of using github.
+- Submit a github url if you have knowledge of using git and Github.

 > Should you face any difficulties, please contact your program administrator.